5 minutes with... Dana Chisnell

 First, while our findings are about voting in elections,

-and I think link back to whatever you are all are working.
+I think and I think back to whatever you are all working on.

 People want to know what's actually happening